 Best early Amazon Prime Day deals on Samsonite luggage

-CBS Essentials readers love Samsonite luggage for its durable, reliable, high-quality travel bags.
+CBS Essentials readers love Samsonite luggage for its durable and high-quality travel bags.
 Whether you're looking for a new expandable model or a spinner suitcase, we found the best deals on top-rated Samsonite luggage ahead of Amazon Prime Day 2023.

 - Related: How we choose our products